mapsforge/mapsforge/docs/POI.md

 The sources for those libraries can be found at [spatialite-android](https://www.gaia-gis.it/fossil/libspatialite/wiki?name=splite-android) site.
 To compile these manually you need the [Android NDK](http://developer.android.com/tools/sdk/ndk/index.html).
 The compilation process can be started with `ndk-build` from within the `jni` directory.
 The compiling process also moves the library files to their correct (sub)folders.

 With everything set up you can check the 'POI search' example in Samples for:
-- How a database is opened for read-write access.
+- How a database is opened for read access.
 Any access to the database is encapsulated via classes implementing `PoiPersistenceManager`.
 The instantiation of these classes is done via a factory class.
 The categories and their hierarchy are maintained via classes implementing `PoiCategoryManager`.
 The category configuration is read-only.
 - The `PoiPersistenceManager` object is used for querying the POIs in various ways.
 The query returns a collection of `PointOfInterest` objects.
 These are containers that contain a POI's position, ID, category and additional data.
 Additional data are stored as a string and can be arbitrary.
 There is no specification for the encoding of those data.
 The current implementation stores the POI's tags as an UTF-8 encoded string in the data field.
 - It is always a good idea to close an open database when there will be no more operations on it.
 This can simply be done by the `close()` method.
 - With this done you can simply retrieve the POIs and add them as overlays.
+- In order to get POI write access call `getPoiPersistenceManager(filename, false)` via the factory class.

 ## Advanced Topics